plymouth historical society

 Plymouth’s America250 Committee is gearing up for a full year of exciting events to honor the 250th anniversary of the Declaration of Independence and you can help bring it all to life!

 “Date” Nights at Cafe RYB, Historical Scavenger Hunt, 694 Main Street, in historic Plymouth Center.
-This event will be rescheduled.
+Looking for a unique night (or day) out?
+Join us for the “Date” Night scavenger hunt around the historic Plymouth Green and Burying Ground.

-February 2026 Retrial of Moses Dunbar: Martyr or Patriot?
+Coming Later in 2026 – Retrial of Moses Dunbar: Martyr or Patriot?

 May 16, 2026 – Olde Plymouth Day on the Plymouth Green with colonial crafts artisans, Revolutionary War reenactors, and colonial-era music.